kubos/kubos/docs/os-docs/logging.rst

 Log Rotation
 ~~~~~~~~~~~~

+The ``/home/system/kubos/kubos-rotate.sh`` script is used to execute the rotation behavior.

-All log files have a maximum size of 1MB.
+All log files have a maximum size of 1MB by default.
+This value can be updated by changing the
+max size parameter of the appropriate logging policy.

 Once this size is reached, the current file is renamed as an archive file and a new log file is
 started.
 Archive files use their original name, but are suffixed with the current timestamp.
 For example, ``debug.log.2018.12.01-00.12.07``.

 By default, five archive files of each log type will be retained.
 If a new archive file is created and there are already five files, the oldest will be deleted.
+This value is controlled by the ``MAX_COUNT`` variable in the ``kubos-rotate.sh`` script.

 Examples
 --------